 Aboriginal missions and reserves were also managed by government and there are records about the communities at Coranderrk, Framlingham, Lake Condah, Ebenezer (Lake Hindmarsh), Lake Tyers and Ramahyuck.

 A significant aspect of the collection are letters and petitions written by Aboriginal people as they dealt with often repressive administrations.

 Try searching across the broader collection because in many cases you can search by name and place.

 What do I need to know before I start?

 Cultural Sensitivity Warning

-These records provide evidence of past attitudes held by government officials and other individuals and may contain information which may be culturally insensitive or inappropriate.
+These records provide evidence of past attitudes held by government officials and other individuals and contain words, descriptions and information which may be insensitive or inappropriate and can be upsetting.

 The Aboriginal affairs records in the collection are not organised in a consistent way and many cases you can only search across the title of the record.
 Once you view the record online or in a reading room you will be able to research more thoroughly.

 - place names